tudorelu/fahad_blockchain/Interface/README.md

 ```
 # Commands for Testing the functionality of the Interface

-To test the ContractDatabaseInterface, start Ganache and run python3 from within the Interface folder
+To test the ContractDatabaseInterface, start Ganache, or your own provider and run python3 from within the root folder

 After starting Ganache: